hkjang/public-google-sheets-parser/README.md

 There is a limitation that only the data of the first sheet can be imported, but it seems that it can be fully utilized for simple purposes, so I made it.

-It does not work in browsers where the [fetch API](https://caniuse.com/fetch) is not available.

 **No API key required.** This means that the server does not need to use the private key to use the SDK.

 You can also use it via free API.
 Please see [this documentation](https://api.fureweb.com).